AcollaMolla/avanza-option-scraper/README.md

 Avanza options scraper is a small Python project that scrapes Avanzas website for options data including price, strike price and greeks.

+### Background
+A while age I got interested in hedging my long stock portfolio agains market downs by buying PUT options.
+Since I'm using Avanza to buy long positions I would like to buy the options from avanza as well, having all instruments in the same ISK account.
+I've been browsing Avanzas option list almost daily to find suitable PUT options but it takes some time to do this.
+The filtering function is not very good (it only lets you filter on underlying instrument and strike date basically) and it is a lot of manual and tedious work associated with trying to find a fairly proced option.
+I would like to filter options on things like implicit volatility, delta, strike price, spread between underlying proce and strike price, etc.

+Therefore I decided to build this Python script that will automatically scrape Avanzas website for all PUT options that they offer!
+It will then save the result in a CSV file that I then can open in Microsoft Excel or awk in order to do some more advanced filtering.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.